nathansmith/unsemantic/README.md

 # Unsemantic CSS Framework

-This is a fluid grid system for desktop & mobile.
+This is a fluid grid system for mobile, tablet, and desktop.

 ---